mpdf/mpdf.github.io/what-else-can-i-do/pdf-x-1a-compliance.md

 ## Fatal Errors

-<p>Some issues cannot be fixed automatically by mPDF and will generate fatal errors:</p>
+Some issues cannot be fixed automatically by mPDF and will generate fatal errors:

 <ul>
 <li><span class="parameter">$useCoreFontsOnly</span> is set as <span class="smallblock">TRUE</span> (cannot embed core fonts)</li>
 <li>BIG5, SJIS, UHC or GB fonts cannot be used (cannot be embedded)</li>